ealtili/Blog/Troubleshooting_Kubernetes.md.md

     kubectl get deploy

-We look at the deployment first and we can see here now we're gonna look at statuses and events so the first thing statuses we can see there's 0 radiate of
+We look at the deployment first and see the statuses and events. so the first thing statuses we can see there's 0 radiate of
 2 so we want to but for some reason the pods are